Avalanche–Red Wings rivalry: 1996 Western Conference finals

 When the Red Wings found out the full extent of Draper's injuries, Red Wings forward Dino Ciccarelli said "I can't believe I shook [Lemieux's] freakin' hand right after the game.
 That pisses me right off."
 While Draper is unconscious in the Red Wings training room, Red Wings owner Mike Ilitch demanded photos of Draper's injury for the league hearing and a possible criminal prosecution against Lemieux.
 Draper was cleared to fly home with the team on Red Bird One, with the pilots kept on constant alert in case Draper required an emergency landing.
-Lemieux was suspended for the first two games of the 1996 Stanley Cup Finals, but the Avalanche would sweep the Florida Panthers to win their first Stanley Cup in franchise history in their first season in Denver.
-Lemieux never apologizes for his hit on Draper.
+Lemieux was suspended for the first two games of the 1996 Stanley Cup Final, but the Avalanche would sweep the Florida Panthers to win their first Stanley Cup in franchise history in their first season in Denver.
+Lemieux never apologized for his hit on Draper.

 Fight Night at the Joe

 The Avalanche and the Red Wings faced each other four times during the 1996–97 NHL season.
 Lemieux did not play in the first two games due to an abdominal injury and the Avalanche seemed to purposefully limit the amount of time Lemieux and Red Wings forward Darren McCarty spend on the ice together.
-The Avalanche won each of the first three games heading into the final matchup of the regular season between the two teams on March 26, 1997 at Joe Louis Arena.
+The Avalanche won each of the first three games heading into the final matchup of the regular season between the two teams on March 26, 1997, at Joe Louis Arena.

 Heading into the game, the Red Wings accused the Avalanche of shortening their bench in Denver.
 The Avalanche never ate anything in Detroit that wasn't prepared by their own chefs, and always had issues at Joe Louis Arena from lack of hot water, noxious paint in the locker room, to pre-game meals that didn't show up.

 Prior to the game, Red Wings coach Scotty Bowman used Lemieux's hit on Draper and his lack of remorse as a rallying cry in order to get his team to add a physical edge to their game.
 On the day of the game, The Detroit News printed a "wanted" poster of Lemieux with a prison number under his photo under the headline "A Time For Revenge", and compared Lemieux to a carjacker.